markusmoenig/Eldiron/docs/docs/characters_items/visual_scripting.md

 The editor has one folder for every **event** you support for this entity.

+The same editor is also used for:

+- **Game / World / Visual Scripting**
+- **Region / Visual Scripting**

+So visual scripting is no longer limited to characters and items.
+World scripts are global, while region scripts are local to a single map.

 ## Events

 Dragging and dropping the **Event** item creates a new event, re-name it to the [event](events) you want to support.